Home

 Many tropical decorating themes incorporate materials with animal prints.
 The various shades of brown from monkeys mix well with yellow-golden lions and giraffes.
 Black-and-white striped zebras add a sense of geometrics to the mix as well.

-I hope these tropical decor ideas have been helpful.
 Click here to go back to the home page for more great home decorating ideas!
+To share these tropical decor ideas with others, click on the Facebook and Twitter buttons below.